Vijay Prashad: Early life and background

-Criticism of US foreign policy
+Political views

-Prashad is an outspoken critic of what he calls American hegemony and imperialism.
+Vijay Prashad is a fervent proclaimer of democracy, Marxism, socialism, and communism.

+Criticism of capitalism is a recurrent theme throughout his work.
+In addition, criticisms of imperialism, colonialism, neocolonialism and other such topics are regular themes.

+U.S. foreign policy

-Prashad debated historian Juan Cole on the 2011 US-French-NATO military intervention in Libya.
-Cole was for it, Prashad against.
+Prashad is an outspoken critic of American hegemony and imperialism.
+He debated historian Juan Cole on the 2011 US-French-NATO military intervention in Libya, which Cole supported.
 Prashad argued that the genuine Libyan rising had been "usurped" by various unsavory characters, including some with CIA connections.
-Prashad wrote the 2012 book Arab Spring, Libyan Winter AK Press on the topic.
+Prashad wrote the 2012 book Arab Spring, Libyan Winter, released through AK Press, on the topic.

-Critique of Mother Teresa and Western charity
+Mother Teresa and Western charity

-Prashad offered his analysis of Mother Teresa's missionary work in Calcutta, designating her as a representative of the collective 'bourgeois guilt' of Western nations.
+Prashad offered his analysis of Mother Teresa's missionary work in Calcutta, designating her as a representative of the collective "bourgeois guilt" of Western nations.
 He argued that people like Mother Teresa obscure the tragedies of capitalism.
 For instance, "During the night of December 2–3, 1984, the Bhopal disaster poisoned thousands of people".
 He states that the Bhopal disaster, which was caused by Union Carbide, was the most flagrant example of a transnational corporation's disregard for human life in defence of its own profit.
 In 1983, Union Carbide's sales came to US$9 billion and its assets totalled US$10bn.
 Part of this profit came from a tendency to shirk any responsibility towards safety standards, not just in India, but also in their West Virginia plant.
 After the disaster, Mother Teresa flew into Bhopal and, escorted in two government cars, she offered Bhopal's victims small aluminium medals of St. Mary.
 "This could have been an accident," she told the survivors, "it's like a fire (that) could break out anywhere.
 That is why it is important to forgive.
 Forgiveness offers us a clean heart and people will be a hundred times better after it."
 Pope John Paul II joined Mother Teresa with his analysis that Bhopal was a "sad event" which resulted from "man's efforts to make progress."

 In the same article he also commented on Mother Teresa's alleged links with Charles Keating and Michele Duvalier (wife of Haitian dictator Baby Doc Duvalier).
-Denouncing the "cruel rule of capital" he also offered the view that the communists of Calcutta were the "real nameless Mother Teresas who conduct the necessary work towards socialism, for the elimination of poverty forever".
+Denouncing the "cruel rule of capital" he also offered the view that the communists of Calcutta were the "real nameless Mother Teresas who conduct the necessary work towards socialism, for the elimination of poverty forever."